lioneltechjourney/portfolio/README.md

 # About Me

-I'm an aspiring professional transitioning into the tech/data industry while bringing over 6+ years of experience, problem-solving abilities, and project management skills from previous engineering (medical and semiconductor) background.
+I'm an aspiring professional transitioning into the tech/data industry while bringing over 6+ years of experience, problem-solving abilities, and project management skills from previous engineering background.

 The first step may be tough, but it’s the beginning of great things.
 Let’s go!